KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/impl_rust/solving_distributed_system_challenges_in_rust.md

 Section Overview: In this section, there is no new content.

-## Order of Returned Values and Topology
+## ⭐️Order of Returned Values and Topology

 Section Overview: In this section, the speaker discusses the order of returned values and topology.